Agnogh/pirate-resort/README.md

 - Get coupons and Subscription pages that have background images
 - Get Coupons and Subscription pages have added Main Menu items so users can return to any menu (not just Rewards Centre) depending on what tab is selected
 - For consistency reasons both 'Get Coupons' and 'Subscription page' have a footer
-- adding image on the text holder for 'Get Coupons' & 'Subscription'
+- Adding an image on the text holder for 'Get Coupons' & 'Subscription'
 - Modifying text in the description and font size for all panes
 - The 1st sentence on a landing page is not threaded as the title and is slightly larger than the rest of the text in the same UI
 - Correcting the title on the 'Subscription' page to make a difference between that one and 'Get Coupons'
 - Additional styling added for text on text holder (top left/right, centre, bottom left/right) so that difference is more distinguished between smaller and larger devices
 - Adding additional fonts (Sour - Gummy) as previous ones might be hard to read despite enlarged and bold
-- Enhancing Media rules to have smoother 'transition' from one device size to  another
+- Enhancing Media rules to have a smoother 'transition' from one device size to  another
-- Adding higher quality pictures for backgrounds to avoid possibility of pixalated graphics
+- Adding higher quality pictures for backgrounds to avoid thr possibility of pixelated graphics
-- Keep that each site has different and more thematic background instead fo repetative same one (all are high quality that are not causing blurry image)
+- Keep that each site has a different and more thematic background instead of repetitive same one (all are high quality that do not cause blurry images)
-- Adding additional 'Code Institute' logo to make 'Get Cupons' & 'Subscription? websites more populated
+- Adding additional 'Code Institute' logo to make 'Get Coupons' & 'Subscription' websites more populated
-- bug fixes - adjsuting bottom left and right text holders to better fit and not overlapp each other on larger screens
+- Adjusting bottom left and right text holders to better fit and not overlap each other on larger screens
-- Adding styling for command buttons so that there is increase symetric increase based on the device size
+- Adding styling for command buttons so that there is increase symmetric increase based on the device size
 - Adding styling for labels on 'rewards centre'
-- Adding styling from drop down menu to follow increase with the rest of the text
+- Adding styling from the drop-down menu to follow increase with the rest of the text
-- Fixing the path for background image for 'Gallery' site
+- Fixing the path for a background image for 'Gallery' site
-- Matching the 'index.html' with 'about us' so that innitial landing page looks like 'about us' due to bugfixes to have max 5
+- Matching the 'index.html' with 'about us' so that the initial landing page looks like 'about us' due to bugfixes to have max 5
-- Correcting capitalization issue in 1st tab on landing page
+- Correcting capitalization issue in 1st tab on the landing page
-- Adding contrast colour on h3 element (that were not visible in the first place) jsut to pass accessibility validator
+- Adding contrast colour on h3 element (that was not visible in the first place) just to pass the accessibility validator
+- Changing "Cupons" to "Coupons" all over this project just as I am wrapping it up (!!!!!)

 ## **4. Support and help**